Henson excited about role in 'The Forever Purge'

-In a phone interview last week, Henson explained how he won a part to appear in the film that is likely to provide him greater exposure than anything else he’s appeared in over his 20-year acting career.
+In a phone interview, Henson explained how he won a part to appear in the film that is likely to provide him greater exposure than anything else he’s appeared in over his 20-year acting career.

+“It’s just like anything else,” he said.
+“I auditioned for this thing — wow, it feels like forever now — back in late summer 2019.
+And then we shot it in October and November of 2019.

 Describing the premise of the movie series, Henson laughed and said, “It's pretty much lawlessness for 24 hours.
 You get to do whatever, so people usually stay in.
 Apparently, these make a lot of money, but they say this is the last installment, and I won’t give anything away, but you can see in the trailer, the whole premise of this one is that the day doesn’t end — that the purge is actually continuing after the date that it happens.”